imt-mobisyst/lct-pls/docs/basis-02-poo.md

 and for no confusion, you should use `MyObjectType.class_word` to manipulate this attribut.

 Another good way to manipulate a class attribute: `type(anInstance).classAttribut`.
-Typically, nasty manipulation of class-attribut can transform them into instance attributes for specific instances that generate failure, difficult to debug...
+Typically, nasty manipulation of class-attributes can transform them into instance attributes for specific instances that generate failure, difficult to debug...
 As in this example :

 ```python